 As mentioned above, federal student loans are awarded based on the information you provided on the FAFSA.
-The most common types of federal loans, Direct Unsubsidized and Subsidized student loans, don’t need a credit check to qualify.
+The most common types of federal loans, Direct Unsubsidized, and subsidized student loans don’t need a credit check to qualify.

-But federal student loans aren’t all good.
+Federal student loans aren’t all good.
 They have some disadvantages you should be prepared for.

 Federal student loan disadvantages

-Can’t choose your loan servicer
+You can’t choose your loan servicer

 Unfortunately, student loan servicers don’t have the best reputation for customer service.
 This is a concern with federal student loans because you have no choice in loan servicer.